alcaemre/alcaemre-site/content/jargon/chaos.md

 ---
 Chaos is a high degree of sensitivity to initial conditions.

-To read more see the backlinks or its definition and description in the article on [[articles/computational-irreducibility|computational irreducibility]]
+To read more see the backlinks or its definition and description in the article on [[computational-irreducibility|computational irreducibility]]